To help you prepare for this special extended weekend, please read this page of important information, links, and deadlines.

 6pm- Arrive on Reitz Union Lawn, assemble with college

 Assemble with your college for the procession into Ben Hill Griffin Stadium.
-In each college section, those earning master’s and specialist’s degrees will be in front; those earning bachelor’s degrees will be behind them.
+In each college section, those earning a doctoral degree will be in front, those earning a master’s or specialist’s degrees will be in the middle, those earning bachelor’s degrees will be in the back.

-Families can begin entering the stadium by 5:30pm, they should be finding their seats there, not joining you in the Reitz Lawn area.
-Find more information here.
+Families can begin entering the stadium at 5:30pm, they should be finding their seats there, not joining you in the Reitz Lawn area.

 6:40pm- Faculty marshals will begin moving colleges into position